jadKhoury1/simple-body-validator-documentation/docs/custom-validation-rules.md

 ```

 :::caution
 You cannot register a rule that already exists.
-For example you cannot register a rule named <code>required</code> since it already exists in the validation rules.
+For example, you cannot register a rule named <code>required</code> since it already exists in the validation rules.
 :::

 Once the rule has been registered, you may use it as any other rule.